maureengriswold12/apps/docs/en/programming-model.md

      - `layout`: Widget layout information
 - `menuItem`: Optional information about a menu item when relevant:
     - `key`: The user-provided key of the menu item
+- `apmDeploymentTab`: Optional additional data when an IFrame or other feature occurs in APM Deployment Tracking
+    - `end`: End time in seconds since unix epoch
+    - `mainVersion`: The current version being tracked;
+    - `service`: The name of the service;
+    - `start`: Start time in seconds since unix epoch
+    - `targetVersion`: Optional version to compare against the `mainVersion`;